NewtonKoh/tp/docs/DeveloperGuide.md

 1. Lending money to a person when all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list with first contact having
-$0 for money owed.
+At least one person in the list with first contact having $0 for money owed.

    1. Test case: `lend 1 $/50`<br>
       Expected: First contact in the list now owes you $50 more.